nickkucway/Pxlr/README.md

 <summary>Trouble Shooting</summary>

-Still have an issue with the date defaulting to the current day when editing a movie release date.
+Still have some minor issues, would like to figure out how to get rid of the edit and delete buttons for PXLs NOT belonging to the user.

 </details>